Complete Auto Loan Guide for Smart Car Buyers

 Your car loan payment depends on three forces working together.
 Those forces are loan size, interest, and time.
 A longer loan lowers payments but raises interest costs.
 Shorter loans do the opposite.
 Understanding this balance helps with car purchase financing decisions.

 For example, a $30,000 loan at 6 percent over 60 months costs far more than the same loan over 48 months.
 Many buyers only look at payment size.
 Smart buyers look at totals.
-That thinking supports the cheapest way to buy a car long term.
+That thinking supports the cheapest way to buy a car long term and helps you understand how to pay off auto loan faster by choosing shorter terms or adding extra principal payments.

 Measure the impact of inflation on your money easily with our Inflation Calculator.
 Try it today for quick and accurate results.